Demo

 Identity governance is a proactive and essential measure for organizations aiming to fortify their cybersecurity defenses and comply with data security regulations.
 It tracks user behaviors to prevent misuse of privileges and detect unauthorized access attempts, including those by hackers seeking to infiltrate the network.

 By employing identity governance mechanisms, you can bolster your organization’s cybersecurity defenses, ensuring the security and integrity of their digital infrastructure.
-Furthermore, holds paramount importance in regulatory compliance.
+Furthermore, identity governance framework holds paramount importance in regulatory compliance.
 You and your teams must adhere to stringent data security regulations to protect customer information and maintain trust.

 Activities tracked through identity governance mechanisms provide valuable data that companies can use to ensure their access policies align with regulatory frameworks such as the general data protection regulation (GDPR) and the payment card industry data security standard (PCI-DSS).